Carl Ware

-Carl Ware (born 1943, Newnan, Georgia) is an American businessman.
-He is a retired executive vice-president of The Coca-Cola Company.
+Carl Ware (born 1943) is an American businessman who served as executive vice-president of the Coca-Cola Company from 2001 to 2003.

 Biography

 Early life

+Ware was born in Newnan, Georgia.

-Carl Ware holds a bachelor's degree in political science from Clark College, a master's degree in Public Administration from the Graduate School of Public and International Affairs at the University of Pittsburgh, and is a 1991 graduate of the Harvard Business School's International Senior Management Program.
+He holds a bachelor's degree in political science from Clark College and a master's degree in public administration from the Graduate School of Public and International Affairs at the University of Pittsburgh and is a 1991 graduate of the Harvard Business School's International Senior Management Program.

 Career

-He was elected to the Atlanta City Council in 1973 and served as president of the Council from 1976 until 1979.
+He was elected to the City Council of Atlanta, Georgia, in 1973 and served as president of the council from 1976 until 1979.

 In 1979, he was named Vice President of Special Markets for Coca-Cola USA, with responsibility for expanding African-American and Hispanic marketing and advertising programs.
 In 1982, Ware was promoted to Vice President of Urban Affairs.
 In 1986, he was elected Senior Vice President of Coca-Cola.
-Ware was named Deputy Group President, Northeast Europe and Africa in 1991, and was appointed president of the Africa Group in 1993.
+Ware was named Deputy Group President, Northeast Europe and Africa, in 1991, and was appointed president of the Africa Group in 1993.

 He was elected a director of Chevron Corporation in 2001.
-He is a former senior adviser to the chief executive officer of The Coca-Cola Co., a position he held from 2003 to 2006.
+He is a former senior adviser to the chief executive officer of the Coca-Cola Company, a position he held from 2003 to 2006.
 He also sits on the board of directors of the Council on Foreign Relations and Georgia Power.